alfred-landrum/node-kafka-native/README.md

 `consumer.stop()`
 - returns: [Promise](http://bluebirdjs.com/docs/getting-started.html) that resolves after any pending offset commits have been written to disk.

-`stats_callback(info)`

-info:
-- `waiting_kafka`: The number of messages that are sitting at the Kafka broker waiting to be pulled.
-- `waiting_local`: The number of messages that have been pulled from kafka, and are sitting in local memory, but have not yet been handed to the caller's `receive_callback`.
-- `kafka_log_size`: The number of messages sitting in Kafka's log storage for the Consumer's partitions.
-This number does include messages that have already been pulled and processed, so its mostly useful to ensure your broker message expiration parameters are working as you expect.
-- rdkafka_stats (object) All statistics as reported by librdkafka.

 ## License
 The wrapper library and addon are licensed for distribution by the MIT License.